Looking to benefit from mentor sentences and interactive notebook activities, perhaps together?

 When using mentor sentences with interactive notebook pieces, I have observed the following benefits:

 Students can choose the sentence.

 Another approach is to ask students to find power sentences from literature or informational texts.
 Students appreciate when I say, “tell me your favorite part.”
-Students can then find a sentence and I can help them break down what makes that sentences interesting.
+Then, students can find a sentence and I can help them break down what makes that sentences interesting.

 Students can choose the grammar concept.